Black July: Prelude

+On 17 July 1983, a pro-government Dawasa Group newspaper released a headline stating in Sinhala: "To counter Northern Terrorism, there is going to emerge another Terrorism".
+It specifically stated that after 22nd and 23rd July "a very strong course of action" would be taken to eliminate "terrorism".
+On 18 July, the government extended the emergency regulations country-wide which allowed disposal of dead bodies without inquest and on the 20th imposed press censorship on all matters concerning "terrorism".

 Black July

 Saturday, 23 July

-On 23 July 1983 at around 11:30 pm, the rebel group Liberation Tigers of Tamil Eelam (LTTE; also known as the Tamil Tigers) ambushed the Four Four Bravo military patrol in Thirunelveli, near Jaffna in northern Sri Lanka.
+On 23 July 1983 at around 11:30 pm, the rebel group LTTE ambushed the Four Four Bravo military patrol in Thirunelveli, near Jaffna in northern Sri Lanka.
 A roadside bomb was detonated beneath a jeep that was leading the convoy, injuring at least two soldiers on board.
 Soldiers travelling in the truck behind the jeep then dismounted to help their fellow soldiers.
-Subsequently, they were ambushed by a group of Tamil Tiger fighters who fired at them with automatic weapons and hurled grenades.
+Subsequently, they were ambushed by a group of LTTE fighters who fired at them with automatic weapons and hurled grenades.
 In the ensuing clash, one officer and twelve soldiers were killed, with two more fatally wounded, for a total of fifteen dead.
 A number of the rebels were also killed.
 Col. Kittu, a regional commander of the LTTE, would later admit to planning and carrying out the ambush.
-This attack has been described as retaliation for the killing of one of the LTTE's founding members, Charles Anthony, by Sri Lankan forces and for the allegation of abducting three Tamil school girls in Jaffna, raping them in their military camp.
+This attack has been described as retaliation for the killing of one of the LTTE's founding members, Charles Anthony, by Sri Lankan Army and for the alleged abduction and rape of three Tamil schoolgirls in Jaffna by the Army.
+Around midnight, following the news of the attack, the Army began to move all their Tamil officers from Colombo and Panagoda to a camp in Ampara, in an isolated area not affected by the subsequent riots.